Pyrdacor/Ambermoon/FileSpecs/Enumerations/Ailments.md

 0x0008 | Panic | Not able to access inventory or give orders, will retreat and flee automatically (battle-only status) 0x0010 | Blind | Map view is black if selected, reduced hit chance 0x0020 | Stoned (drugs) | Fancy colors and moving mouse cursor if selected 0x0040 | Exhausted | All values (attributes and abilities) are halved (the STR reduction will also decrease the max weight and may cause Overweight status as well).
-Moreover the party member is damaged every ingame hour.
+Moreover the party member is damaged every ingame hour but not in battles.
+Can not parry in battles.
 0x0080 | - (unused?) | None
 0x0100 | Paralyzed | Not able to move or attack.
 0x0200 | Poisoned | Receives damage every battle round or ingame hour when outside battles.